-We expect high standards of behaviour because a calm environment allows children to enjoy their learning and maximise their potential.
+We expect high standards of behaviour because we recognise that a calm environment allows children to enjoy their learning and maximise their potential.
 We manage behaviour across the school, using consistent strategies and messages.
 We explain clearly what we expect from our pupils, and are delighted to acknowledge and reward good behaviour by either awarding reward stickers, presenting certificates or giving children responsibilities around the school.
-If pupils are not reaching our expectations, we will always explain what they have done and give them an opportunity to reflect and change their behaviour by making better choices.
+If pupils are not reaching our high expectations or are not following our school rules, we will always explain what they have done wrong and give them an opportunity to reflect and change their behaviour by making better choices.